 It’s an exciting day when you first decide to get a hot tub.
 But when you’re trying to decide where to put it, you’re likely to wonder can you put a hot tub on grass?

 Having owned 4 hot tubs, this is what I’ve discovered over the years:

-No. You should not put a hot tub on grass or even on bare ground.
-With water and people, a hot tub can easily weigh over 5,000 lbs.
-Over time, this will cause the ground to settle.
-But it’s not likely to settle evenly, resulting in an unlevel hot tub which can lead to stress fractures in the frame and shell.
+Do not put a hot tub on grass or bare ground.
+A hot tub needs a level and stable surface to operate safely.
+With the weight of water and people, a hot tub can settle unevenly on grass, resulting in an unlevel hot tub which can lead to stress fractures in the frame and shell.